ThomW/ufo-destruction/README.md

 I find it hilarious that in my youth I had a room full of synthesizers and drum machines, and I can't be bothered to make some music for my dumb games.
 When I finshed G.T.
 I said to myself, "I'm never leaving sound for last again!" and I did it again.
 Sound was the last thing I did, and it's obvious.
 NEXT GAME, amirite? lol

 I'd love to add an explosion graphic, and make the buildings react a bit more realistically.
 I planned to add some logic to have the buildings collapse when its lower level was destroyed (as in Rampage), but I just didn't have the time to work all that out.
+I also want to make everything look more cohesive like it actually belongs together.
+The whole time I was making it, I was thinking it'd be neat to make it all look like it was made out of cardboard cutouts or something.

 # Thanks for reading this